cloudwishper/AIGC_model_analysis/README.md

 1. [stable diffusion cross attention analysis](https://github.com/cloudwishper/AIGC_model_analysis/tree/main/stable_diffusion_cross_attention)

     Prompt-to-prompt ICLR 2023 is a good paper for me to understand the cross-attention in the stable diffusion model.
-The cross attention map represent the layout of the generated structure, and the remaining operations like attention * value, residual block, conv can help the model generated correct object in the location decided by the attention map.
+The cross attention map represent the layout of the generated structure, and the remaining operations like cross attention map * value (tokens), residual blocks, conv can help the model generated correct object in the location decided by the cross attention map.

 # Paper reading